 To try and categorize this Wynwood staple would be a disservice to its offbeat, campy aesthetic.
-The interior has a divey feel despite its modern, industrial-style bartop and nostalgic arcade wall.
+The interior has a divey feel despite its modern, industrial-style bar top and nostalgic arcade wall.
 Step outside on the patio to sit at psychedelic tables underneath a canopy of trees that are colorfully lit upon sunset.
 The drinks are strong, and its events run the gamut from trendy to queer.
 It even makes pizza on-site for your drunken cheese cravings.
-Many gravitate towards the margaritas, but you must try the rum old fashioned, crackling with black pepper syrup.
+Many gravitate towards the margaritas, but you must try the rum old-fashioned, crackling with black pepper syrup.

 Though situated in Miami’s Cuban haven, Little Havana, Los Altos actually resides above Taquerias El Mexicano on the iconic Calle Ocho.
 The Mexican theme continues in its mezcal-forward menu, tantalizing margaritas and go-go dancers wearing sugar skull make-up.
-Anyone can get two-for-one margaritas (and beers) on Thursdays and Fridays from when the bar opens until 8pm, but ladies get free margaritas from 8-10pm on Thursdays.
+Anyone can get two-for-one margaritas (and beers) on Thursdays and Fridays from when the bar opens until 8pm, plus ladies get free margaritas from 8pm-10pm on Thursdays.
 Plush couches and booths await you after you’ve danced your heart out, and the taqueria closes at 1am on weekends for a late-night burrito fix.

 MO Bar is the kind of tasteful lounge you frequent for a relaxed ambience and high-class service.
-From the main bar area to window-side tables, you can create cozy enclaves for up to four people, and the only time you might lightly struggle to hear your friends is on a Friday or Saturday night when sultry, live music will either inspire you to rumba or sink further into your velvet armchair.
-A prominent feature in Brickell Key’s Mandarin Oriental Hotel, the spacious lounge offers incredible views of the Miami skyline, and with a daily “social” hour from 5-8pm, you can catch a colorful sunset without spending more than $10 for a drink.
-Try a neighborhood drink such as the Hialeah Beach with aged rum, pineapple marmalade, allspice, lime and honey.
+From the main bar area to window-side tables, you can create cozy enclaves for up to four people, and the only time you might lightly struggle to hear your friends is on a Friday or Saturday night when sultry, live music will either inspire you to rumba or to sink further into your velvet armchair.
+A prominent feature in Brickell Key’s Mandarin Oriental Hotel, the spacious lounge offers incredible views of the Miami skyline, and with a daily “social” hour from 5pm-8pm, you can catch a colorful sunset without spending more than $10 for a drink.
+Try a neighborhood drink such as the Hialeah Beach, with aged rum, pineapple marmalade, allspice, lime and honey.

 Kaido has an equally impressive restaurant, but the cocktail lounge combo is reminiscent of elite dining spaces in Las Vegas.
 Opulence overwhelms the senses thanks to gilded section separators, leather and marble accents and contrasting sharp and curved ceiling fixtures that belong in a modern art museum.
 Nestled in Miami’s Design District, this upscale lounge puts a Japanese twist on classic cocktails while providing original elixirs as well.
-The Jasmine Gimlet uses lemongrass shochu and jasmine cordial instead of the traditional gin and lime juice.
+The jasmine gimlet uses lemongrass shochu and jasmine cordial instead of the traditional gin and lime juice.
 For an even more intimate evening, head back to its aquatic-themed speakeasy, AMA.